hkhamm/facial-recognition-facilitator/README.md

 ### Register

 Creates and trains new users with the received pictures.
-Send requests to `http://address:9000/register` with 7 to 8 picture objects.
+The facilitatorIds array may be null.
+Send requests to `http://address:9000/train` with 7 to 8 picture objects.
 In the response, either facilitatorIds or errors may be null depending on the result.

 Request

 ```
 {
+  "facilitatorIds" : [
+    {
+      "facType" : string,
+      "facId" : string
+    }
+  ],
   "pictures" : [
     {
       "pictureId : int,